dotnet/aspnetcore/docs/repro.md

 # Bug Report Reproduction Guide

 When customers plan to report an issue with ASP.NET Core, we will most likely ask them to provide a so called `minimal reproduction project (repro)`.
+This serves two purposes:
+- it helps the issue reporters to validate their assumptions by trying to recreate the behavior in a new project
+- it helps to avoid guess-work and helps with speedy investigations.
+Also, it helps us to provide workarounds if such applicable, much sooner.

 This document describes what a minimal repro project is, and why it's important to us.

 ## What is a minimal repro project?